 Mayrhofen Christmas Market

-Take a break from the Christmas rush and relax by an open fire surrounded by ancient trees at this beautiful Forest Festival.
+Take a break from the Christmas rush and relax by an open fire surrounded by ancient trees at this beautiful Forest Festival in Mayrhofen.
 Listen to brass bands and local carol singers while munching on Zillertal donuts – a local specialty.

 Top tip: Stroll through the Scheulingwald Forest during the ‘Silent Night’ theme evening and learn more about the creation of this famous Christmas song, and how the Zillertal valley brought it to the attention of the world!